oat-sa/generis/core/DependencyInjection/README.md

 }
 ```

-**RECOMMENDATION:** Avoid inflate the `ContainerServiceProvider` with too many services/params/etc.
+**RECOMMENDATION:** Avoid inflating the `ContainerServiceProvider` with too many services/params/etc.
-Be wise and use common sense to group your services within different `Service Providers` classes.
+Be wise and use common sense to group your services within different `Container Service Providers` classes.

 For more information read the [Symfony Dependency Injection documentation](https://symfony.com/doc/current/components/dependency_injection.html).

-2) Add the new `Service Provider` to the `manifest.php` file of the extension.
+2) Add the new `Container Service Provider` to the `manifest.php` file of the extension.

 ```php
 <?php